 A recognisable facade at the entrance of Paris…

 Les Coursives is a social housing building with 290 apartments, including duplexes and triplexes, located in the city of Pantin, in the outskirts of Paris.
 Its facade used to be composed of red brick cladding which had been designed to create a link with the “red belt” HLM* buildings built in the 1930s in Paris’ inner suburbs.
 The building was famous for its monumental aspect and its location at the entrance to the city, visible from Paris and the ring road.

 The brick cladding was built between two concrete slabs with an insulation system composed of a 2-cm air gap and a 5-cm Placoplatre® wall.
 As years passed, major issues appeared with the facade.
 Bricks were regularly falling due to the deterioration of the PVC used at their base leading to less airtightness and watertightness.

 Consequently, there was a triple objective in the rehabilitation project:

 - improve the energy performance of the residence

-- while preserving the architectural identity of a building perceived as a "flagship of social housing".
+- preserve the architectural identity of a building perceived as a flagship of social housing

 Steel sidings to emulate the original brick wall

-Coopération et Famille (owner of the building) and the City of Pantin, decided to partner with the architectural firm AUA Paul Chemetov to find the best solution.
-The rehabilitation appeared challenging at first, due to the curved structure of the building, its relief and its external concrete structures, but after several trials, they opted to use corrugated sidings.
+Coopération et Famille (the owner of the building) and the City of Pantin, decided to partner with the architectural firm AUA Paul Chemetov to find the best solution.
+The renovation appeared challenging at first due to the curved structure of the building, its relief, and its external concrete structures, but after several trials, they opted to use corrugated sidings.